DomParfitt/graphviz-react/README.md

 `graphviz-react` provides a simple to use component for rendering Graphviz objects in React.
 It effectively acts as a React-flavoured wrapper over the [d3-graphviz](https://www.npmjs.com/package/d3-graphviz) library, providing a uniform way to use the renderer. `graphviz-react` is written in Typescript and provides typing declarations.

 ## Usage
-To render a Graphviz component as part of an existing React component simply include the Graphviz tag as part of that component's `render` function.
+To render a Graphviz component as part of an existing React component simply include the Graphviz tag as part of that component's `render` function along with the `dot` prop.

 The below shows a simple React component using the Graphviz component to render a simple DOT string.
 ```